 IV / Other trading platforms linked to FXPace

 Until the end of November 2020, Mr. Lafitte communicated with our Client through his email – email@example.com using the FXPace email domain name.
-However, when communicating the transaction records to our client, he used different message domains such as:
+However, when he wrote to our client about the transaction records, Mr. Lafitte used different message domains such as:

 Below you will find the messages used with email addresses from different email domains:

 The two domain names used by Mr. Lafitte in his correspondence with our Client are held by the company Fletcher Capital Invest Ltd. Fletcher Capital Invest Ltd operates the following websites:https://groupfletcher.com and https://waltergestion.com.
 These domains are used by Mr. Lafitte in his correspondence with our client.
-On their sites, it is clear that they are trading platforms.
+Looking on their sites, it becomes clear that they are trading platforms.

 Like offshore company SALVAX Limited, FLETCHER CAPITAL INVEST LTD is not authorized by the relevant UK regulatory authority – the FCA – to provide investment services and products in the UK.